 - How do you like to relax in the evenings?

 Asking these questions will allow you to get a general idea of how your student spends their time.
-In place of modules, your student should have something to do instead.
-There are parks and recreational programs for young adults to join (dance class, gardening, pottery, volleyball, skating, etc).
+In place of the previous structured time, your student should have something to do instead.
+For example, there are parks and recreational programs for young adults to join (dance class, gardening, pottery, volleyball, skating, etc).
 We encourage our students to research different MeetUps in their local areas, see if their peers would like to connect and also encourage them to maintain their daily routines (meal times, sleep habits, leisure time, etc).

 Structure is Essential

-Creating a structure is essential for students and provides comfortability strong enough to navigate throughout their community and everyday life.
+Creating a structured schedule is essential for students with learning differences and provides comfortability strong enough to navigate throughout their community and everyday life.
 Each student requires their own routine, specific to their learning style to achieve their daily goals.
 Using various prompts tailored to the students' learning style such as verbal, visual, or tactile reminders assists students with their daily tasks.

 During transitions, students should maintain their morning and evening routines.
 This can be a daily struggle, especially if there is “nothing to do” or they “have no plans to go out”.
 Nevertheless, it is important to practice consistency.